QUOTES-Russia invades Ukraine: Political, military leaders' reactions | Politics

 GERMAN ECONOMY MINISTER ROBERT HABECK "We have a land war in Europe that we thought was only to find in history books...
 For Russia, this attack will have severe political and economic consequences."

-GERMAN ARMY CHIEF LIEUTENANT GENERAL ALFONS MAIS "In my 41th year of peace-time service, I would not have thought that I would have to experience a war.

-"And the Bundeswehr, the army which I have the honour to command, is standing there more or less empty-handed.
-The options we can offer the government in support of the (NATO)alliance are extremely limited...
 "We have all seen it coming but were not able to get through with our arguments to draw the consequences after (Russia's) annexation of Crimea.
 This does not feel good.
 I am fed up with it."
+TURKISH FOREIGN MINISTRY

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)